rozanne/fend-project-memory-game/README.md

         * 10 <= moves <= 15, user get 2 stars
         * moves > 15, user get 1 stars'

+* times
+    - As starting the game, playing time is shown at the right of the site.

 ## Contributing

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.